Tony Gwynn: Physique

 Gwynn's physical appearance belied his athleticism.
 He stood 5 ft 11 in, thick around the middle and thighs.
+His weight was listed as 180 lb during his junior year of college, and 185 lb when he was in the minor leagues in 1981.
 Even at his athletic prime when he could really run, he weighed around 200 lb and was considered pudgy.
 His roly-poly frame was a self-described "body by Betty Crocker", a reference to the food product brand.
 Towards the end of his breakout season in 1984, he conceded that his "extra weight hasn't helped me.
 My bat's slower than it has been all year."
 At the time, he attributed his weight gain to soft drinks: "It's killing me.
 It's always been a weakness.
 I've gotta cut down on the soda pop."
-Jim Murray of the Los Angeles Times opined in 1993 that Gwynn's "deceptive" looks and not "look[ing] the part" contributed to his regularly being overlooked in the voting for league MVP.
-Gwynn was sensitive about his weight.
+Jim Murray of the Los Angeles Times opined in 1993 that Gwynn's "deceptive" looks and failing to "look the part" contributed to his regularly being overlooked in the voting for league MVP.

+Gwynn was sensitive about his weight, sometimes getting angry when a reporter discussed or asked about it.
 His knee injuries over his career prompted the Padres organization, media, and fans to question his weight, conditioning, and eating habits.
 However, he rejected the notion that his weight led to his injuries.
 Gwynn contended that his weight was only a topic when he was struggling, and not when he was performing.
 He also believed that the criticism stemmed mainly from his not fitting people's profile of what an athlete should look like.
 He said he had "a football player's body", with his father, grandfather and brothers also being big.
 Gwynn said his hitting style put a lot of torque on his knees.
 He started experiencing problems with his legs in 1986, when he suffered from shin splints.
 In his career, he had 13 operations, including eight involving his knees.
+Padres hitting coach Merv Rettenmund blamed the fields at Three Rivers Stadium in Pittsburgh, Veterans Stadium in Philadelphia, and Riverfront Stadium in Cincinnati (which he said were "like cement") for causing extreme swelling on Gwynn's left knee which necessitated draining gallons of cartilage liquid.
+Citing discussions with people in the sports medical community, San Diego sportswriter Tom Krasovic believed that the health problems on Gwynn's legs caused by the heavy bodyweight load were an obstacle to greater success; Krasovic posited that if Gwynn had sustained his lower early career weight, he would've challenged Pete Rose's career hits record.
 Limited by injuries, he played over 135 games just once in his final 11 seasons.
+Towards the end of his career, Gwynn had to have his knee drained twice per week to be in a condition to play.
 Gwynn used to run a great deal to keep in shape, but his last five years were mostly limited to working out in the gym.
 His actual weight is generally thought to have been under-reported during the latter part of his career, when it was officially listed between 215 and 220 lb.